-In developing the audit procedures for testing the compliance requirements with this Aging grant, Auditors should refer to the matrix to identify which of the 12 compliance requirements (Part 3, Uniform Guidance 2 CFR Part 200) are applicable.
+In developing the audit procedures for testing the compliance requirements with this Aging grant, Auditors should refer to the matrix to identify which compliance requirements (Part 3, Uniform Guidance 2 CFR Part 200) are applicable.
 In addition to these general requirements, the following compliance requirements also apply.